anandtiwarics/www.dependencies.io/content/docs/collectors/js-lerna.md

 - type: js-lerna
   path: /  # directory where lerna.json is located, root of your repo most likely
   settings:
+    # by default we autodetect npm/yarn and do basic install
+    root_install_command: npm run your-install-script

     # please use --concurrency=1 if you provide your own command
     bootstrap_command: lerna bootstrap --concurrency 1  # this is what is used by default